EgorovGroup-UVA/lammps_install/README.md

 for Ubuntu if you need to re-install them for whatever reason.

-You will follow the same procedure of navigating to the lammps_tutorials folder then run
+You will follow the same procedure of navigating to the lammps_install folder within your terminal then run

 `sudo chmod -x py_mac_packages.sh`